Infant and Toddler Connection of the Blue Ridge

 Although infants and toddlers learn and grow at their own pace, early childhood development often follows predictable patterns.
 Skills such as taking a first step, smiling for the first time, and waving “bye-bye” are developmental milestones.
 Children reach milestones in how they play, learn, speak, act, and move (crawling, walking, etc.).

 For a number of reasons, many young children need extra support to reach certain developmental milestones.
-Since infants and toddlers grow and learn so quickly, it’s important to get that extra help as early as possible if you or your child’s doctor have any concerns about your child’s development.
+Since infants and toddlers grow and learn so quickly, it’s important to get that extra help as early as possible, particularly if a parent or doctor has any concerns about a child’s development.
 Early identification and intervention can make a difference!

 Do you need your child to stack blocks?
 Or do you need for your child to communicate what she or he wants?
 Do you need your child to stand on one foot?
 Or do you need your child to help pull on his shoes or button her coat?